wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 4.1.1 =
+* Updated: .POT language file updated to the latest version

 = 4.1.0 =
 * Added: 2 new settings added so that you can control where your custom fields are displayed on ticket creation, and on the frontend.
 Options are before everything, before message, after message, or after attachment.